Summer Sessions Is Here for You

 How do I know if classes at UCR will be accepted for credit at my home college/university?

 In general, UC classes are transferable between UC campuses.
 However, it is important that all visiting students — whether from another UC or any other school — consult with their academic advisor/counselor at their home institution to determine whether or not classes at UCR will be accepted for credit toward their degree.
-CNAS maintains this small list of comparable science and math classes at other University of California campuses.
+CNAS maintains a small list of comparable science and math classes at other University of California campuses.

 Can I get a copy of a specific class syllabus?